john-a-ellis/supervisedLearningCreditCardFraud/README.md

 `weighted avg       1.00      0.99      1.00    138930`

 The XGBoost model with its ability to accept a 'scale_pos_weight' parameter helps compensate for the class imbalance in the target variable.
-As a result, it performs much better than the other algorithms considered.
+As a result, it performs much better at detecting fraudulent transactions than the other algorithms considered.
 The parameter [2](Footnotes:)'scale_pos_weights' is set to the ratio of negative transactions to positive transactions. (sum(negative_y)/sum(positive_y)) or 259.0 which when applied removes the imbalance in the target label during model fitting.

 Note robustness of the XGBoost algorithm is evident when reviewing the relative importance of the features applied.
-XGBoost is able to reduce the impact of a feature to 0 or nearly 0 which can assist the scientist with feature engineering.
+XGBoost can reduce the impact of a feature to zero or nearly zero which can assist the scientist with feature engineering.

 ![XGBoost Classifier Base Model Feature Importance](img/XGB_base_importances.png)
 ## Part 5 Algorithm Selection